bakame-php/http-structured-fields/README.md

 #### Types

-Defined in the RFC, this package translates them to PHP native type when possible.
+Defined in the RFC, bare type are translated to PHP native type when possible.
+Two additional classes:

+- `Bakame\Http\StructuredFields\Token` and
+- `Bakame\Http\StructuredFields\ByteSequence`

-The information is represented in the table below:
+are used to represent non-native types as shown in the table below:

 | HTTP DataType | Returned value       | validation method      |
 |---------------|----------------------|------------------------|